 The Santa Monica Pier is located at the foot of Colorado Boulevard in Santa Monica and it is the city’s most famous landmark.
 The pier contains an amusement park with a big ferris wheel and roller coaster overlooking the Pacific Ocean and parts of West Los Angeles, a carousel from the 1930s, several shops, vendors, entertainers, a pub and a few restaurants and a café.
 At the end of the pier, fishermen get together to enjoy their hobby.
 During the summer months, the free Thursday Twilight Dance Series is held, and open air free film screenings are offered to the public from early August to late September.

 The Santa Monica Pier Aquarium (SMPA) is a marine science aquarium located beach-level, just below the Carousel, at the Santa Monica Pier.
 The Santa Monica Pier Aquarium offers school groups, families and visitors a unique view into the ocean world just outside its doors and is home to dozens of species of marine animals and plants.
 Aquaria exhibits include interactive displays, touch tanks filled with animals found in tide pools and several large habitat tanks featuring animals and habitats found in the Santa Monica Bay.
 Public Hours: Monday – closed, Tuesday through Friday – 2:00pm to 5:00pm, Weekends – 12:30pm to 5:00pm.

-The Theme Park includes a tram tour of Universal's back lot, taking you through many well-known sets, being attacked by Jaws, and experiencing an earthquake.
+The Universal Studios theme park includes a tram tour of the famous studios back lot, taking you through many well-known movie sets, including an attack by Jaws, and the exhilarating experience of being in an earthquake.
 An informal tour that will not bore the kids - in fact, they will simple love it.
 Price included in admission cost to Universal.